Skip to main content

 October 23rd 1983

 Today’s date may or may not be a day of infamy.
 However, it is for me.
 It is a day that marks a number of things in my life.
-It was two on this date thirty-eight years ago.
+It was two on this date forty-one years ago.
 One was a world event.
 Another was quite personal.
 Both were intertwined on that day.

 It was October 23rd, 1983, as I awoke at about four in the morning.
 I had stayed over my fiancé parent’s home, for he was to drive me to a wait station on an army fort near the Verrazano Narrows Bridge.
 It was to be my first marathon.
 Which I was ill prepared for.
 It was because I’d just recovered from the flu seven days before.
 As well, three days before that I received my marathon acceptance letter.
 Yet, I so wanted to be a marathon runner.